 Minimum Free Disk Space

-Sufficient disk space is required for queuing to operate properly.
-You configure the minimum disk space in Settings > General Settings > Limits > Min Free Disk Space.
+For queuing to operate properly, you must provide sufficient disk space.
+You configure the minimum disk space in global ⚙️ Settings (lower left) > General Settings > Limits > Min Free Disk Space.
 If available disk space falls below this threshold, LogStream will stop maintaining persistent queues, and data loss will begin.
-The default is 5GB.
-Be sure to set this on your worker nodes rather than on the master node when in distributed mode.
+The default minimum is 5GB.
+Be sure to set this on your Worker Nodes (rather than on the Leader Node) when in distributed mode.